 Variants of Concern (VOC)

 Note: These numbers are continually being updated.
 Because of this, the most recent datapoint on the dashboard should be cautiously interpreted—we may still be processing data from that time point.
 Also, these numbers only reflect cases identified by Helix and do not include cases identified by other organizations.
 Numbers may differ from other publicly reported dashboards due to a time lag from detection to reporting of the cases.
-The numbers displayed in the map graphic above show the total number of non-SGTF samples sequenced, NOT the total number of VOCs.

 Background on our VOC work